 A majority of car crashes occur because one of the motorists failed to act in a responsible manner.
 As per the law, the negligent driver is required to compensate the injured party for the damage or harm caused to them.

 Florida relies on the comparative negligence system to establish the degree of liability in negligence lawsuits.
 Comparative negligence means that the party at fault for the accident is held accountable to the extent of their liability.
+A car accident attorney in Boca Raton can help you with this.

 Filing Insurance Claims